Relative singularity categories III: Cluster resolutions: DG algebras and -algebras

 \subsection{Trivial extensions}

 Assume that $k$ is a field.
-Let $Q$ be a finite tree quiver, and let $R$ be the corresponding algebra with radical squared zero.
-For an $R$-bimodule $M$, define the trivial extension $A\ltimes M$ of $A$ by $M$ as follows.
-As a vector space it is $A\otimes M$.
+Let $Q$ be a finite tree quiver, and let $A=kQ/\rad^2 kQ$.
+For an $A$-bimodule $M$, define the trivial extension $A\ltimes M$ of $A$ by $M$ as follows.
+As a vector space it is $A\oplus M$.
 The multiplication is given by

 Let $\lambda,\mu\colon Q_1\to k^{\times}$ be two functions.
-For an $R$-bimodule $M$, define a new bimodule ${}^\lambda M^\mu$ by
+For an $A$-bimodule $M$, define a new bimodule ${}^\lambda M^\mu$ by